 The Society's official position is that hypnotherapy should be considered as part of psychotherapy and counselling.
 Without a hypnotherapist having a knowledge of psychotherapeutic or counselling practice, skills, development, ethics, boundaries and diagnostic skills, there could be the potential for an increased risk to public health due to a lack of knowledge of mental or emotional illness.

 We therefore campaign for hypnotherapy to be seen, not in isolation, but as a form of psychotherapy and counselling.

 The Society's standards of entry to the Register are now benchmarked against Ofqual levels, where a Level 4 Diploma is required for entry to the Register and further training is required for progression in membership.
 By benchmarking against Ofqual Levels the Society is demonstrating our commitment to ensuring that hypnotherapy training is independently verifiable as meeting national standards.

 In addition, standards are benchmarked against Skills for Health National Occupational Standards.

-There have been various voluntary register schemes for hypnotherapy and attempts to maintain or improve standards.
-The Society has been represented at numerous meetings over the years including at the Prince's Foundation for Integrated Health, Skills For Health, title="Complementary and Natural Healthcare Council">CNHC, Department of Health, and others.
+Before becoming the first register accredited by the Authority, the Society has been represented at numerous meetings over the years including at the Prince's Foundation for Integrated Health, Skills for Health, and others.
 We co-founded the Working Group for Hypnotherapy Regulation and were central to the establishment of National Occupational Standards.
-We have a cooperation agreement with the Royal Society for Public Health.
+We also have a cooperation agreement with the Royal Society for Public Health.